vincenth520/opencart_Extensions/index_description/README.md

-## What is category_keywords
+## What is index_description

-category_keywords is a Extensions for category,It creates an area of hot keywords in left_column, which promotes SEO and extracts hot keywords from the category
+index_description is a home page and each column page shows the site of the plug-in, he can display a title at the bottom of the site, when you click the title will show the content, greatly enhance the SEO effect

 ## Version Requirements